redon2/strapi-plugin-user-2fa/README.md

 }
 ```

-once the user retreives the OTP the following API should be called:
+once the user retrieves the OTP the following API should be called:
 `POST`:`/api/auth/local/2fa` with the following payload:

 ```json